 WinStartO is the starting sequence number of the transmit window, and WinSizeO is the number of buffers negotiated in the block ack agreement.

+The EDMG originator contains an EDMG recipient free memory control that uses RBUFCAP to limit number of transmitted MPDUs to not exceed applicable memory space of the recipient.

 Editor, add figure (P1423)

-Figure 10-35x—HT-immediate block ack architecture
+Figure 10-35x—HT-immediate block ack architecture with EDMG Flow control amendment

 Editor, add new text in the indicated place (P1423)